Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Human Quality Control

-In this step, our annotators label all the candidate context-target triplets in the Top M range provided by the pipeline, and triplets with label \textbf{1} are used for subsequent image generation.
+Again, we provide some labeling examples from our human annotators in Table~\ref{tab:filtertriplet} for a better illustration.
+In this step, our annotators label all the candidate context-target triplets in the Top M range provided by the framework, and triplets with label \textbf{1} are used for subsequent image generation.